Łabędnik

 Łabędnik (Groß Schwansfeld) is a village in the administrative district of Gmina Bartoszyce, within Bartoszyce County, Warmian-Masurian Voivodeship, in northern Poland, close to the border with the Kaliningrad Oblast of Russia.
-It lies approximately 14 km south-east of Bartoszyce and 55 km north-east of the regional capital Olsztyn.
 It is located in the historic region of Natangia, near the border with Warmia.

 In 1686, the village was purchased by Royal-Polish Lieutenant General Friedrich von der Groeben.
 An ornate tent of a Turkish pasha seized during the Battle of Vienna of 1683 under the command of King John III Sobieski was kept at the estate.